jtryba/MIG-welder-mod/README.md

 # MIG-welder-mod
-adds a trigger hold funtion and an adjustable pre/post weld gas timer for dirty materials
+adds a trigger hold funtion and an adjustable pre/post weld gas timer to the 180 amp Harbor Frieght welder, for dirty materials.